VonHeikemen/devlog/content/tools/build-your-first-lua-config-for-neovim.md

 vim.cmd('colorscheme onedark')
 ```

-First we enable `termguicolors` so Neovim can show the "best" version of the colorscheme.
+We enable `termguicolors` so Neovim can show the "best" version of the colorscheme.
 Each colorscheme can have two versions: one that works for terminals which only support 256 colors and another that specifies colors in hexadecimal codes (has way more colors).

 We tell Neovim which theme we want by using the `colorscheme` command.
 Notice that we are using `vim.cmd`, that allows us to use vimscript inside lua.
 But why?
 We still don't have a lua api to apply a theme.

 We save these changes and restart Neovim, to trigger the download of packer.
-When Neovim start it should show a message telling the clone started executing.
-After it's done in packer is installed another window will show up, it'll tell us the progress of the plugins download.
+When Neovim start it should show a message telling us is cloning packer's repository.
+After it's done and packer is installed another window will show up, it'll tell us the progress of the plugins download.
 After plugins are installed we should restart Neovim again to see the changes.

 ## Plugin configuration

 Each plugin author has the freedom to create the configuration method they want.
 But then how do we know what to do?
 We have to rely on the documentation the plugin provides, we have no other choice.

-Most plugins have a file called `README.md` in their repository, github is kind enough to render that file in main page.
+Most plugins have a file called `README.md` in their repository, github is kind enough to render that file in the main page.
 It's the main place you should look for configuration instructions.

 If for some reason the README doesn't have the information we are after, look for a folder called `doc`.
 Inside there should be a `txt` file, this is the help page.
 We can read it using Neovim executing the command `:help name-of-file.txt`.